-Any person holding a permit may at any time petition the district commission issuing the permit for a certification of compliance with the terms and conditions that may be imposed by the permit.
+Any person holding a permit may at any time petition the District Commission issuing the permit for a certification of compliance with the terms and conditions that may be imposed by the permit.
 Under usual circumstances, a person may petition for a certification upon completion of the construction of a development or division of land that completion or division has been accomplished in compliance with the permit.
-Thereafter, if the permit establishes terms and conditions regarding operation and/or maintenance of a development or subdivision, the person holding the permit may from time to time petition the district commission for certification of compliance.
-A certification shall be a matter of public record and shall estop any claim that the construction of a development or division of land or the peration and/or maintenance thereof do not comply with the provisions of the permit unless fraud or misrepresentation is shown.
-The notice and hearing requirements of the act shall be complied with when a petition for certificate of compliance is filed with the district commission.
+Thereafter, if the permit establishes terms and conditions regarding operation and/or maintenance of a development or subdivision, the person holding the permit may from time to time petition the District Commission for certification of compliance.
+A certification shall be a matter of public record and shall estop any claim that the construction of a development or division of land or the operation and/or maintenance thereof do not comply with the provisions of the permit unless fraud or misrepresentation is shown.
+The notice and hearing requirements of the act shall be complied with when a petition for certificate of compliance is filed with the District Commission. -Adopted April 7, 2006, eff.
+May 1, 2006.

-Rule 38Abandonment of Permits
+Rule 38 Abandonment of Permits

-(A) Abandonment by non-use.
-Non-use of a permit for a period of three years following the date of issuance shall constitute an abandonment of the development or subdivision and the associated land use permit.
-For the permit to be "used," construction must have commenced and substantial progress toward completion must have occurred within the three year period, unless construction is delayed by litigation or proceedings to secure other permits or to secure title through foreclosure.
-In the initial proceeding or in subsequent proceedings, the district commission may provide for a period longer than three years in which a permit must be used.
-10 V.S.A.
-Section 6091(b).
+(A) Involuntary.
+A permit shall be considered to have been abandoned, unless construction has commenced and substantial progress toward completion has occurred within the three year period following the date of issuance, unless construction is delayed by litigation or proceedings to secure other permits or to secure title through foreclosure.
+In the initial proceeding or in subsequent proceedings on an application, the District Commission may provide for a period longer than three years.
+See, 10 V.S.A. § 6091(b).